vtorosyan/vtorosyan.github.io/_posts/2020/02/2020-02-07-terraform-bigquery-udf.md

 }
 ```

 The above resource will simply `echo` `Hello World` after the resource is created.
-It's important to note, that by default **local-exec provisioner will execute the command [only once](https://www.terraform.io/docs/provisioners/index.html#creation-time-provisioners){:target="_blank"}, after the creation of the resource**.
+It's important to note, that by default the **local-exec provisioner will execute the command [only once](https://www.terraform.io/docs/provisioners/index.html#creation-time-provisioners){:target="_blank"}, after the creation of the resource**.
 In addition, even though the resource will be fully created when the provisioner is run, there is no guarantee that it will be in an operable state (e.g. the command you execute might not be started on the machine).

 ## Introduction to Null Provider